Michal Neuvirth: Washington Capitals

 Neuvirth turned pro in 2008–09 with the South Carolina Stingrays, the Capitals' ECHL affiliate.
 During his short stint with the Stingrays, he was named to the 2009 ECHL All-Star Game for the American Conference.
 He was called up to the Hershey Bears of the American Hockey League (AHL) during the season and, before long, received his first NHL call-up to the Capitals when starting goaltender Semyon Varlamov was sidelined due to injury.
 He made his NHL debut on 14 February 2009, against the Tampa Bay Lightning.
 Making 31 saves, including a breakaway glove save on Vincent Lecavalier, Neuvirth backstopped the Capitals to a 5–1 victory for his first NHL win.
 He then played in his Capitals home debut on 26 February against the Atlanta Thrashers, recording another win with a 21-save effort.
 He finished the season appearing in five games total for the Capitals with a 2–1 record and 3.00 goals against average (GAA).

 After being returned to the Bears, Neuvirth helped his team to the 2009 Calder Cup finals.
 He recorded a shutout in Game 3 for the Bears to take a 2–1 series lead against the Manitoba Moose.
 Neuvirth then went on with the Hershey Bears to win the 2009 Calder Cup, earning MVP honors after his Game 6 win.
 Neuvirth went 16–6 in the playoffs and finished the post-season with a 1.92 GAA, topping Frédéric Cassivi's previous AHL playoff best of 2.10 GAA.

 After helping the Bears to the back-to-back Calder Cups in 2010, Neuvirth was named the starting goaltender of the Capitals' season opener on 8 October against Atlanta, in which he made 27 saves in a 4–2 loss.
-Neuvirth would go on to beat out Semyon Varlamov for the starting position for the entire season.
-Despite a solid season as Washington's starter and an adequate playoff performance, Washington would demote Neuvirth to backup goaltender status to make way for Tomáš Vokoun, trading away incumbent backup Varlamov to the Colorado Avalanche in the process.
+Neuvirth went on to beat out Semyon Varlamov for the starting position for the entire season.
+Despite a solid season as Washington's starter and an adequate playoff performance, Washington demoted Neuvirth to backup goaltender status to make way for Tomáš Vokoun, trading away incumbent backup Varlamov to the Colorado Avalanche in the process.
 Vokoun's run as Washington's starter only lasted one season, however, and he was injured before the playoffs began.
-Unfortunately for Neuvirth, he himself was also injured, allowing third goaltender Braden Holtby to start Game 1 of the first round series against the Boston Bruins.
+Neuvirth was himself also injured, allowing third goaltender Braden Holtby to start Game 1 of the first round series against the Boston Bruins.
 Even though Neuvirth managed to return to health in time for Game 3, Holtby went on to start for the duration of Washington's playoff run in 2012.
 In the off-season, Vokoun left to take the backup goaltender job with the Pittsburgh Penguins.
-New Capitals head coach Adam Oates then confirmed Holtby as the new starting goaltender of the Washington Capitals during training camp, but failed to rule out Neuvirth reclaiming the starter's role if he were to outplay Holtby.
+Incoming Capitals head coach Adam Oates then confirmed Holtby as the new starting goaltender of the Washington Capitals during training camp, but failed to rule out Neuvirth reclaiming the starter's role if he were to outplay Holtby.